 Granite Exporter Of Essentials + Exotics

 Sapphire Brown granite is a very coarse-grained, brown-red cordieritefels with big, brown-red feldspar phenocrysts and blue-grey quartz.
 This stone internationally may be nominated as a granite but in the area of application of the European Standard this stone must be nominated as a cordieritefel.
+The veining and colour varies and a small sample of Sapphire Brown granite may not be representative of the whole slab therefore swatch samples must be approved for large projects to ensure that the blocks are all extracted from the same quarry face for matching purposes.
 During the polishing process a clear epoxy resin filler may be used to fill any micro fissures or tiny pitting however this does not affect the integrity of the stone, it merely provides an even smoother surface finish.
 Sapphire Brown granite is suitable for both interior and exterior use futhermore is frost resistant and with a constant polish.

 Suitable for construction projects both commercial and domestic, prefabricated countertops/worktops, vanities, tiles, backsplashes, paving, fireplaces and memorials.